Skip to main content

 Select the labels from daemon sets that will run on the Luna nodes.
 It is empty by default.

-For example is you wish to run node with a GPU attached you will have to select the GPU driver daemon set.
+For example if you wish to run a node with a GPU attached you will have to select the GPU driver daemon set.

 --set daemonSetSelector=name=nvidia-device-plugin-ds